 The developer has promised significant economic benefits from his project.
 Those benefits rely on additional construction in the quarry, including a hotel and commercial district.
 There is no guarantee whatsoever this will occur.

 Adding 206 multi-family units will increase the demand for City services, yet not provide sufficient property taxes to pay for the cost of these services.
 Pacificans know Coastside development is at risk from sea-level rise and coastal erosion.
 Recently, Pacifica taxpayers paid $200,000 to demolish a building on Esplanade because the owner shirked responsibility for damage caused by coastal erosion.
 Pacifica taxpayers should not be at risk for another such costly event.

 Empty promises with no guarantees

 Don’t be misled by empty promises of “community benefits” and “significant new tax revenue.”
 The City’s official report confirms that Measure W doesn’t guarantee that a hotel or commercial components will ever be built.
 Nor does it guarantee that what’s built will be a benefit to the City.
 The developer’s empty promises are unenforceable.

 This out-of-state developer already has a track record of misleading Pacificans.
 Here’s just one example: he issued a press release saying that he had given the City a binding commitment to build a hotel.
 The City issued a press release denying that such a binding commitment had been given.
 All the City and the citizens have are mere words.

 Another example: The Measure proponent’s campaign committee is called “Pacifica Residents, Taxpayers, and Small Businesses for Preserving the Quarry.”
-With “major funding [email protected],” a developer connected company.
+With “major funding from [email protected] LLC,” a developer connected company.
 And who is the principal officer of that hometown sounding campaign committee?
 The developer Paul Heule.
 Who filed the required legal papers to set up this campaign committee?
 The developer’s law firm.